AlexShadowLOL/FNF-Workshop/examples/EndlessMidSongCountdown.md

-# Adding a Countdown MidSong like In Da Sonic.exe Mod
+# Adding a Countdown MidSong like In Da Sonic.exe Mod (Non-Pixel)

 ### 1. Edit `PlayState.hx`